German lessons with Skype

-This modern medium of teaching is often (erroneously) seen as second class.
+This modern medium of teaching is often seen as second class learning.
+Erroneously I think.

 Perhaps because of resistance to technological progress.
 Or perhaps because of the belief that there are more engagement and interactivity in the traditional lesson, the latter is generally believed to be better.

 Are we sure that’s the case?

 Specially for language lessons, online learning has proved to be an innovative way to learn.
 It solves many problems, for example those related to student-teacher proximity.

 Nowadays, broadband Internet connections allow a good transmission of audio and video, you don’t have to fear call dropping or bad audio, therefore keeping the objective of learning the language in focus.